dbochicchio/reactor-mqtt-contrib/README.md

 # Changelog

+ - *24111*: requires MQTTController v 24108.
+Bug fixing, support for *wifi_status*.
  - *23234*: Shelly's Temperature and Humidity sensors report *999* as value if the value is null.
 Added a filter to prevent incorrect readings.
 Added support for *shelly_relay_simple_reversed* and *shelly_uni_adc*.
- - *23175*: New logic to get online status, with each update.
+ - *24002*: New logic to get online status, with each update.
  - *22363*: Fixes for *prism_solar*; *owntracks_sensor* now fully supports *notHomeRegionName*, better handling of region transitions.

 # Support